galaxyproject/training-material/topics/proteomics/tutorials/protein-quant-sil/tutorial.md

 >   - **Retention time range to extract** set to `2000:2200`.
 > 1. Extract a workflow out of your history or import the [premade workflow](./workflows/workflow.ga).
 > 3. Run the whole workflow again with default settings on the reduced `mzML` file.
+>
+>   > ### {%icon tip %} Tip: Galaxy Workflows
+>   > To learn about Galaxy Workflows, consult this [tutorial](https://galaxyproject.github.io/training-material/topics/introduction/tutorials/galaxy-intro-history-to-workflow/tutorial.html)
+>   {: .tip}
+>
 > 4. Run ***FileFilter*** {% icon tool %} with
 >   - the IDConflictResolver output as **Input file**, and
 >   - **Remove features without annotations** set to `Yes`.
-> 5. Rename the FileFilter output to "Annotated Features"
+> 5. Rename the FileFilter output to "Annotated features"
 > 5. Run ***FileFilter*** {% icon tool %} with
 >   - the IDConflictResolver output as **Input file**, and
 >   - **Remove features with annotations** set to `Yes`.
-> 5. Rename the FileFilter output to "UNannotated Features"
+> 5. Rename the FileFilter output to "UNannotated features"
 > 2. Download the following files:
 >   - Spectra: ***HighResPrecursorMassCorrector*** `mzML` output file
 >   - peptide IDs: ***IDScoreSwitcher*** `idXML` output file